 Bahá’u’lláh says, addressing God in one of His prayers:

-“Thou summonest them to that which will recreate their hearts and immortalize their souls.”
+“… Thou summonest them to that which will recreate their hearts and immortalize their souls ….”
 He does not say that which will change their minds and recast their living standards and customs; the emphasis is on the spiritual spark that will be the means of regenerating their inmost beings; once this faith in Bahá’u’lláh’s Message is planted in the heart, from it can grow all the other qualities and convictions necessary if one is to mature into an exemplary believer.

 There is no time to lose; wherever there are Bahá’ís, however many they are, it is insignificant in relationship to the world’s population.
 The system of Baha’u’llah, His Administrative Order which must flower into a Divinely ordained and guided World Order, is applicable in its entirety only to masses of human beings; society is formed by dealing with vast masses of people; social and economic changes, an enlightened system of education, a healthful and constructive application of science to men’s needs, all presuppose large numbers living according to new values and laws.
 Of Bahá’u’lláh’s Dispensation, which must endure for at least a thousand years, over 150 have already passed.
 It seems to me it is up to His followers to go out and carry, quickly, His Message to all the peoples of the world, particularly to those remote regions where the hearts of men are still uncontaminated by the virus of our present-day, increasingly corrupt, materialism.
-This means Pioneering.
-Having arrived somewhere as a pioneer, the next step is to concentrate on bringing people into the Faith, as many as possible, through one’s personal teaching efforts and through doing all in one’s power to assist and stimulate the administrative bodies in one’s new land to concentrate on teaching and constantly adding new Bahá’ís, as well as on deepening and educating those who have been enrolled.
+This means pioneering.
+Having arrived somewhere as a pioneer, the next step is to concentrate on bringing people into the Faith, as many as possible, through ones personal teaching efforts and through doing all in ones power to assist and stimulate the administrative bodies in ones new land to concentrate on teaching and constantly adding new Bahá’ís, as well as on deepening and educating those who have been enrolled.

 In addition to this there is yet another step beyond this to be taken when teaching the Faith.
 Baha’u’llah says: